Need to set up Bitcoin? Start here!

 Step 2 – Adding Bitcoin To Your Wallet

 Before you can pay anyone with your wallet, you must first buy bitcoin and add it to your wallet.
-You can’t use money you don’t have, so make sure to keep your wallet stocked!
+You can’t use money you don’t have, so make sure to keep your wallet stocked up!

-Two of the most popular bitcoin vendors (exchanges) in Canada are:
+The two most popular bitcoin vendors (exchanges) in the United States are:

-Paying for bitcoin on these sites is very similar to buying products on any other online retailer, and it’s fairly straight forward.
+Paying for bitcoin on these sites is very similar to buying products from any other online retailer, and it’s fairly straight forward.
 Make sure you’ve got your bitcoin address handy!